Ben-G/Website/content/post/24-Flux-iOS.md

 For our app we have decided that our UI automation coverage is sufficient, so that we don't need additional snapshot tests.

-I have also experimented with unit testing the view provider functions that provide a description of a table view based on an app state.
-As we've seen earlier this view providers are pure functions that map a state to a UI description, so they are very easy to test.

-However, I found that these tests don't add too much value as they mirror the declarative description of the UI very closely.
+I have also experimented with unit testing the view provider functions (e.g. the `tableViewModelForState` function we've seen earlier).
+These view providers are pure functions that map a state to a UI description, so they are very easy to test based on an input and a return value.
+However, I found that these tests don't add too much value as they mirror the declarative description of the implementation very closely.

-In general, using the Flux architecture view testing becomes fairly simple because the view code is well isolated from the rest of the app.
+Using the Flux architecture view testing becomes fairly simple because the view code is well isolated from the rest of the app.
 You only need to inject a state that should be rendered in your tests and you are good to go.

-I'm interested to see which testing strategy we'll pick for the UI layer in the long term.
+As we've seen there are may alternatives for testing the UI, I'm interested to see which one we (and other developers) will pick in the long term.

 ## Conclusion